suzannejmatthews/PDC-Unplugged/content/about.md

 ---

+### Acknowledgements

+Special thanks to Joel Adams, Elizabeth Shoop and Richard Brown of CSinParallel for offering advice as this work was put together.
+Funding for this work is provided by the National Science Foundation (NSF) Collaborative Research Grant _CSinParallel: Experiential Learning of Parallel and Distributed Computing through Sight, Sound, and Touch_.

 ## Funding

 <img src="../images/nsf.png" width="70" height="70" align="left"> This work is sponsored by National Science Foundation (NSF) Collaborative Research Grant DUE-1855761. _Collaborative Research: CSinParallel: Experiential Learning of Parallel and Distributed Computing through Sight, Sound, and Touch_.